Azure/application-gateway-kubernetes-ingress/docs/setup/install-existing.md

 - [App Gateway v2](https://docs.microsoft.com/en-us/azure/application-gateway/create-zone-redundant) in the same virtual network as AKS
 - [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) installed on your AKS cluster

+Please __backup your App Gateway's configuration__ before installing AGIC:
+  1. using [Azure Portal](https://portal.azure.com/) navigate to your `App Gateway` instance
+  2. from `Export template` click `Download`

+The zip file you downloaded will have JSON templates, bash, and PowerShell scripts you could use to restore App Gateway should that become necessary

 ### Azure Resource Manager Authentication

 AGIC communicates with the Kubernetes API server and the Azure Resource Manager.
 It requires an identity to access